§ Authority layer · Source-reviewed monthly

 High.
 Official government guidance.

-https://www.industry.gov.au/publications/guidance-for-ai-adoption/ai-register-templateSource status
+https://www.ai.gov.au/staying-safe-and-responsible/essential-ai-practices/ai-systems-registerSource status

 Recent reviews